reactoorWEb/reactoorWEb/README.md

 # About Reactoor

 Reactoor is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Reactoor takes the pain out of development by easing common tasks used in many web projects, such as:

 - [Simple, fast routing engine](https://reactoor.ir/docs/routing).
 - [Powerful dependency injection container](https://reactoor.ir/docs/container).